TaylorDarneille/SEIRFX818/00-config-deployment/installfest/osx.md

 Download and install VS Code from [here](https://code.visualstudio.com/download)

+You're all good to go now, but for ease of use, let's make it so we cna automatically open up any file or project in VS Code, from our command line.
+The following instructions are taken from [these docs](https://code.visualstudio.com/docs/setup/mac).
+If you're on a windows or linux, see the left-side menu to switch to the instructions for your machine.

-To be able to open VS Code from any directory, add it to your path inside your ~/.zshrc file:
+To be able to open VS Code from any directory, open the Command Palette (Shift+⌘+P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command (it will be the first one that comes up).

+Restart the terminal for the new $PATH value to take effect.
+You'll be able to type 'code .' in any folder to start editing files in that folder.

+Alternatively, you can achieve this functionality by adding VS Code to your path inside your ~/.zshrc file:

 ```bash
 export PATH=$PATH:"/Applications/Visual Studio Code.app/Contents/Resources/app/bin"